wansiedler/wansiedler/README.md

 ---

-### Who do I do?
+### What do I do?

-I speak Data Structures & Algorithms, German, English, and Chinese.
+I speak German, English, and Chinese, and have a strong command of data structures & algorithms.

 I am fluent in TypeScript for Node.js/Nest/Express/Fastify and React/Next.js, Angular/Universal, Vue.js/Nuxt.js, Svelt/Kit.
 Python for Django/Flask/FastAPI.